Doing Business With AH

 Addenda to this NOFA will only be issued and posted on AH’s website.
 Addenda will not be mailed to potential Respondents.
 It is the responsibility of the Respondent to monitor AH’s website and Business Management Portal for any addenda issued.

-Documentation: Addendum #1_Letter
+Documentation: Addendum #1_Letter- Signed

-units in replacement of units previously removed from AH’s affordable housing inventory.
+Purpose: Utilizing its Moving to Work (“MTW”) funding authority and flexibility, AH is planning to implement the Faircloth to Rental Assistance Demonstration (“RAD”) Conversion Strategy to develop new affordable public housing units in replacement of units previously removed from AH’s affordable housing inventory.
 The United States Department of Housing and Urban Development (“HUD”) has developed an innovative path for Public Housing Authorities (“PHAs”) to leverage their existing public housing “Faircloth Authority” to create new rent-assisted housing through the RAD Program.
 Faircloth to RAD (“FTR”) conversions will allow AH and its development partners more readily access financing for the development of new affordable units.
 Under the HUD’s Faircloth limit guidance, AH is authorized to redevelop previously demolished affordable public housing units and receive additional operating funds to operate these replacement units as safe, decent, sanitary, and affordable for low-income families.
-In a Faircloth to RAD transaction, PHAs are allowed to develop public housing units using HUD’s traditional public-housing mixed finance program with pre-approval to convert the property to a long-term Section 8 contract following construction.1 With early-stage RAD conversions approvals, lenders and investors will have the revenue certainty through familiar Section 8 contracts to underwrite the construction of these projects.
+In a Faircloth to RAD transaction, PHAs are allowed to develop public housing units using HUD’s traditional public-housing mixed finance program with pre-approval to convert the property to a long-term Section 8 contract following construction.
+1 With early-stage RAD conversions approvals, lenders and investors will have the revenue certainty through familiar Section 8 contracts to underwrite the construction of these projects.
 This Notice of Funding Availability (“NOFA”) is a pilot program of AH that will support new affordable units through possible multiple awards.
-The total number of units will be subject to funding availability and AH’s strategic needs..
+The total number of units will be subject to funding availability and AH’s strategic needs.
 The Faircloth to RAD subsidy funding is repurposed ACC public housing funding for property operations, maintenance and rental subsidy.
 Units approved pursuant to this strategy may be subsidized for an initial term up to 20 years and subject to automatic renewal requirements.
+For an in-depth review of the of the FTR program please see Attachment A – HUD Faircloth-to-RAD resource Guide.

 NOFA Schedule of Events

-The following Schedule of Events represents AH’s estimate of the timetable that will be followed in connection with this
+The following Schedule of Events represents AH’s estimate of the timetable that will be followed in connection with this NOFA:

-Steps
+Steps TIMEFRAME

 NOFA Posted on AH’s website November 1, 2023